Big Bag Discharge Stations

 Big Bag tipping stations (also named Big Bag unloading station, Big Bag emptying station or Big Bag dumping station) constitute an important process equipment since they will allow to bring to the process the raw materials necessary to manufacture the desired product.
 All the subsequent process step depend on the feed of the raw materials, if those materials are brought by Big Bags, the tipping station must be well designed to allow a fast, clean and safe tipping.

-The following items are to be taken into account when designing a Big Bag tipping station.
+The following items are to be taken into account when designing a Big Bag feeding station.

 The flowability of the product to be discharged is a key parameter that will drive the design of the "upper" part of the tipping station.
 It is indeed of crucial importance that the product flows easily outside of the Big Bag, in order to make sure the capacity of the line is ensured, while ensuring that 100 percent of the material is discharged from the tipping station, to ensure 0 loss.